AboliKorale/AboliKorale/README.md

 - **Learning:** React, Data Structures

-⚡ *Always open to collaborations & learning new things!* 🚀
+⚡ *Always open for learning new things!* 🚀